Five Fascinating Things To Do In Bucharest

 4. Pasajul Villacrosse and Pasajul Macca

 After the Palace of Parliament, we went back to the old town alongside the river to find a real gem of this area.
 The Pasajul Vilacrosse and Macca.
 You can see this passage near the National Bank of Romania building.
-It is covered by an arcade yellow glass roof which allows natural light comes in and encourages commerce at street level.
-In fact, this was Bucharest’s first shopping mall.
+It is covered by an arcade yellow glass roof which allows natural light to comes in and encourages commerce at street level.
+It was Bucharest’s first shopping mall.
 Today you can find cafes and restaurants.
-Sit down for a while, but as the most of them offer hookah pipes and exotic tobaccos, it might be more recommended to enjoy the architecture and use it as an excellent photo option.
+Sit down for a while, but as most of them offer hookah pipes and exotic tobaccos, it might be more recommended to enjoy the architecture and use it as an excellent photo option.

 5. Pasajul Victoria – so many colorful umbrellas ?